 Foods and Absorption

-There are times when foods change how you absorb certain nutrients.
+Foods can change how you absorb certain nutrients -- sometimes that's good and sometimes that's bad.
 Calcium carbonate supplements require stomach acid, so they're best taken with meals.
-That's because the food triggers production of digestive juices in the stomach.
 Another common form, called calcium citrate, doesn't need the extra acid so it can be taken on an empty stomach.

 Milk or tea can interfere with iron absorption.
 This isn't a big deal if you're taking a little iron to ensure adequate intake, but if you're taking iron supplements to treat iron-deficiency anemia, you may need to be more careful.
 Follow the directions on the supplement package label or speak with your health care provider to make sure you're getting enough iron.